nandhu88/nop-test-automation/README.md

 ## install the node_modules
 npm install

-## run cypress through cypress runner.
+## to execute the cypress test in browser mode.
 npm run cy:open

-## run cypress with dashboard monitoring
+## to execute the cypress test with dashboard monitoring
 npm run cy:dashboard

-or

-## run cypress in headless mode
+## to execute the cypress test in headless mode
 npm run cy:run
 ```

 ### 3. Cypress dashboard

 The cypress test result are shown in Cypress dashboard.

-Failure results are notified in Slack channel
+Failure results are notified in Slack channel.